 Let’s face it, weddings and special events are expensive – and new costs pop up at every turn.
 So, when it comes to investing in event insurance, you might be thinking “do I really need it?
 I’m sure everything will be fine right?”
 Well ideally, yes; but as the old saying goes… stuff happens!
 The last thing you want is to have to cancel your wedding last minute and not only be out all of your deposits and payments, but also have the burden of paying for another wedding later on.
 It’s for this reason we highly suggest getting event insurance.
 For a pretty reasonable cost, you get the peace of mind knowing that if something goes sideways, you won’t be out all of your money.
 People tend to have a lot of questions on the topic, so we did a little bit of research and found a few important things your event insurance will cover.

-Let’s face it, you want your guests to have fun but what if they have a little too much fun?
+- Protection from liability: Let’s face it, you want your guests to have fun but what if they have a little too muchfun?
 If one of your guests gets injured or the venue gets damaged, you could be sued and potentially be on the hook for some serious moolah – not exactly how you want to start newlywed life, right?
 While event insurance can’t protect you from having lousy friends, you can breathe a little more easily when your classy cousin breaks out the beer funnel at your reception.

-This is the big one – and if you only need one reason to get wedding insurance, this is it.
+- Rescheduling the wedding: This is the big one – and if you only need one reason to get wedding insurance, this is it.
 Rescheduling a wedding takes a lot of work and depending on how far out you are from the day, vendors might not be able to accommodate a switch and are unlikely to give your deposits back.
-This way, whether a family member gets sick or there is a massive snow storm on your wedding day, you can rest easy knowing that if you do need to reschedule, you can still swing it without being out of pocket.
+This way, whether a family member gets sick or there is a massive snow storm on your wedding day, you can rest easy knowing that if you do need to reschedule, you can still

 Remember that event insurance isn’t quite as “fun” to openly discuss as your dress, your flowers, your invitations, and so forth.
 As a result, many assume that issues are uncommon and that insurance isn’t required.
 While it may seem tempting to save a bit of money on something that you hopefully won’t need, for a relatively low cost, it’s nice to have the have peace of mind knowing that you’re covered in a worst-case scenario.
 Trust me, you don’t need the hassle!